Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Abacus diagrams and core partitions

-The second equality in Equation \eqref{E:phisum} follows from the proof of Proposition \ref{T:RimHookPieri}. \end{proof}
+The second equality in Equation \eqref{E:RimHookOpsRestate} follows from the proof of Proposition \ref{T:RimHookPieri}. \end{proof}

-\section{Cyclic Factorial Schur Polynomials}
+\section{Cyclic factorial Schur polynomials}

-\subsection{Polynomial Presentations for Equivariant Cohomology}
+\subsection{Polynomial presentations for equivariant cohomology}

-The technical heart of much of this paper is devoted to the proof of Proposition \ref{T:FacSchur}, for which the concept of \emph{cyclic factorial Schur polynomials} is now introduced.
-To complete our proof of the equivariant rim hook rule, we show that the reduction map $\varphi$ on the equivariant cohomology ring with the Schubert basis gives rise to a corresponding map on factorial Schur polynomials.
+The technical heart of much of this paper is the proof of Proposition \ref{T:FacSchur}, for which we introduce the concept of \emph{cyclic factorial Schur polynomials}.
+To complete our proof of the equivariant rim hook rule, we use the fact that the reduction map $\varphi$ on the equivariant cohomology ring with the Schubert basis gives rise to a corresponding map on factorial Schur polynomials.